wizardkids/railfence/readme.md

   --help               Show this message and exit.

 To encrypt a plaintext message:
-$ `python railfence.py "WEAREDISCOVEREDFLEEATONCE" -r 3 -e`
+$ `python railfence.py -r 3 -e "WEAREDISCOVEREDFLEEATONCE"`

 This will create a file `encrypted_message.json` containing the encrypted message and the number of rails used.